How to Measure Casters: A Guide for Military Engineers

 To start, let’s look at how to measure the main parts of the caster, including the top plate, bolt-hole pattern, wheel diameter and width, swivel lead, and overall height.

-How to measure the main parts of a caster.
+How to measure the main parts of a caster

 Top Plate—Top plates hold the caster to the moving object.
 These plates are available in various sizes, so ensuring you have the correct measurement is crucial when replacing your caster.